KCC has a lot of pride in her great state and enjoys sharing the best it has to offer. She is a native Texan who grew up in Central Texas.

 If you've read many of my articles, you'll know that I have an appreciation for architecture, Texas travel, and haunted places.
 When you combine these interests, you'll understand why I find the topic of haunted hotels in Texas so fascinating.
-The picture shown here is of the beautiful Emily Morgan Hotel in downtown San Antonio that is positioned across from the Alamo.
+The picture shown here is of the beautiful Emily Morgan Hotel in downtown San Antonio, situated just across from the Alamo.
 I have been drawn to this building each time I've been to San Antonio, but my schedule has never allowed me to be able to take the time to explore it.
-That is certainly one of the items on my "bucket list".
+That is certainly one of the items on my "bucket list."

-For this piece, I chose to focus on San Antonio hotels and I have to admit that I have not included all of the haunted places listed for San Antonio.
-I have chosen to focus on some of the most popular and my personal favorites.
+For this piece, I chose to focus on San Antonio hotels—and I have to admit that I have not included all of the city's haunted places; I have chosen to focus on some of the most popular and my personal favorites.

 Emily Morgan Hotel

 The Emily Morgan Hotel is located at 705 E. Houston Street in San Antonio, Texas.

 The Emily Morgan Hotel was once the Medical Arts Building which was constructed in 1924.
 It is one of the most recognizable buildings in San Antonio.
 The tower is 13 stories tall and made of reinforced concrete and glazed terra cotta.
 The Gothic revival influence of the period is quite noticeable in this building; one of the most interesting features is the terra cotta gargoyles that depict various medical ailments such as toothaches.